wmarshall484/DSI_LECTURES_2/python-intro/notes/computer_setup.md

 #### Step 2: Install Atom

-We will use Atom for editing (If you have mastered `vi` or `emacs`, there is no need to switch).
+We will use Atom for editing (If you have mastered `vim` or `emacs`, there is no need to switch).
 When you are working alone, you are welcome to use any editor you'd like.
 You can download [Atom](https://atom.io) for free, or install via `brew`:

 ```
 brew cask install atom